 Hi John,

-She is Non-catholic.
-She is Mormon.
+She is Non-Catholic.
+She is a Mormon.

 Edward